AmaranthosIO/amaranthosio.github.io/content/library/infrastructure.md

 [extra]
 #  image = cim.svg
 [taxonomies]
-   tags = ["ubiquitous-language", "library", "concept"]
+   tags = ["ubiquitous-language", "library", "concept", "dcim"]
 +++

 The underlying foundation or basic framework - as of a system or organization